 In May 2017, the Trade Justice Network (TJN) participated in the tri-national meeting of civil society organizations from Canada, the U.S. and Mexico to discuss the NAFTA renegotiations, which took place in Mexico City.
 Find a recap of the events here.

-The TJN is a member of the Canada/Quebec working group on NAFTA that emerged from the tri-national meetings.
+The TJN is a member of the pan-Canadian coalition that emerged from the tri-national meetings.
 The group aims to raise awareness about the implications of NAFTA, pressure the Canadian government to ensure that the negotiation process is transparent, democratic and participatory, and coordinate actions to call for a fairer North American trade relationship that benefits all people.

 What Can You Do?